roundcopy/pulent-2022/src/pages/posts/irresistible-offer.md

 > Jobs are never simply about function—they have powerful social and emotional dimensions.

-Recognising those "exotic" dimensions in the forest of circumstances such as product attributes, new technologies or trends will provide you with ultimate leverage.
+Understanding these dimensions amid various circumstances, such as product attributes, new technologies, and trends, can provide significant leverage.

-One typical circumstance is that your client has clients, and knowing them could be the first key.
-Based on this insight, you could go through the list of product strengths and find those that would trickle down to the end buyer—building your offer on such advantages.
-If this relationship is vital for your client, they will value such an approach.
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">The JTBD framework is shared out commonly as a way for product managers to think about strategy.<br><br>It suggests focusing on the &#39;job&#39; to be done to inspire true innovation and deliver value rather than just features.<br><br>Here are some examples explaining the different components👇 <a href="https://t.co/ydIUdu3vYk">pic.twitter.com/ydIUdu3vYk</a></p>&mdash; Parv 🚢 🌊 (@ParvSondhi) <a href="https://twitter.com/ParvSondhi/status/1676630025364275205?ref_src=twsrc%5Etfw">July 5, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

+## Leveraging the Power of Relationships

+In my client's case, I discovered a key element: their clients.
+This understanding allowed me to identify product strengths that would benefit the end buyer, enhancing our offering.

-In the case mentioned above, I had to dig deeper as it wasn't a straightforward answer.
-The relationship between my client and their clients was essential, but product strengths were low on the priority list.
-It was a simple case of vanity.
-My client just had to have something that would make them different, that would make them look good, even if sacrificing optimal sales.
-Obviously, they were interested in selling, but in their mind, they already had high sales, and now it was their time to shine.
+Not all cases are as straightforward, though.
+In some instances, the relationship between my client and their clients was essential, but the product's strengths were not the primary concern.
+In these cases, the client sought to distinguish their brand and appear more attractive, even sacrificing optimal sales.

-With this realisation, I proceeded to design an ideal offer, one which would be a win-win case to maximise the value for both sides.
-The value perception, in this case, was asymmetric.
-For our side value was money in the bank, and for the other side it was good looks.
-The client which I advised made a killer, never before seen, margin.
-Based on the premise that their client valued something that they took for granted.
-They valued it more than standard industry volume discounts and whatnot.

-We sold them a bespoke product with their name printed on it.
-We made them an irresistible offer.

-This change cost my client peanuts while in return, their client got immense emotional value.
-Incorporating this into the pricing model would allow repeatability and consistent value capture.
+Understanding these needs, I designed an offer that satisfied both parties.
+For us, the value lay in financial gain, while for the client, it was about image enhancement.
+The outcome was a bespoke product that flaunted their brand name, fulfilling their emotional needs while costing us little.

+## The Power of Asymmetry

+This experience showcases the power of asymmetry in value perception.
+We could replicate this success by incorporating these insights into our pricing model, consistently capturing value.

+In conclusion, acknowledging and leveraging irrationality can open new avenues for value creation in business negotiations.
+By taking the time to understand our clients beyond the veil of rationality, we can design compelling offers that meet their unique needs and desires.

+---
+**Key Points:**
+- Human irrationality can be harnessed for effective business negotiations.
+- Understanding buyers and their unique needs is crucial for crafting compelling offers.
+- Leveraging asymmetry in value perception can lead to successful business outcomes.